- Music Classes & Lessons

 How do I pay?

-Payments are accepted by check, money order, credit card (MasterCard, Visa, or Discover), or cash.
+Payments are accepted by check, money order, credit card (MasterCard, Visa, Discover, and American Express), or cash.
 Credit card payments may be made online or over the phone.
+Cash payments must be made in person.

 Automatic credit card deductions can be made to your account monthly by setting up a payment plan.